anguzuDaniel/Adik/README.md

-Here’s a comprehensive `README.md` for your open-source API project built with **NestJS** and **GraphQL**.
-It includes an overview of the project, setup instructions, API details, and information about the database schema.

----

 # Adik API

 Adik is an open-source API built with **NestJS** and **GraphQL** to support a platform for mental health and recovery.
 It provides functionalities for user management, messaging, resource sharing, journaling, and reporting.
 This API is designed to be modular, scalable, and easy to extend.